 Foto Wien – The Photography Festival

 Foto Wien is a photography festival held in March in Vienna in over 120 venues across the city.
-This event is completely free and it showcases creative potential of local photographers.
+This event is completely free and it showcases the creative potential of local photographers.

 Location: Multiple Dates: March 09 2020

 If Easter falls in the month of March, don’t forget to participate in festive events.
 There will be Easter concert events organized across the city.

 During Easter, a traditional beer called “Osterbock” is quite popular in Vienna – it is like a Red Bull, meant to fuel the body with energy (after a long day of fasting).

 Enjoy at the Argus Bike Festival

 The Argus Bike Festival is a two-day event showcasing bike-related exhibitors and is officially the inauguration of the bike season in Austria.
 The festival is the largest of its kind in Austria and the whole of Europe and it kicks off at the Rathausplatz.
 Event Date: 28th and 29th March 2020.

 Enjoy Italian Opera at the Wien State Opera House